 - Non-resident hunters: You are not an Alberta resident but are a Canadian citizen and have lived in Canada for the 12-month period immediately before the date of your planned hunting or fishing activities.

 - Non-resident alien hunters: You are not a Canadian citizen or an Alberta resident.
+Most of you reading this post will fall into this category.

 You must complete an application form including a small fee at a private license issuer.
 The vendor will issue the new WIN on a paper receipt, and licenses or draw applications can be purchased at that time.
 A permanent WIN card will be mailed to you within six weeks.